vinkrish/interview-reference/docs/java.md

 - A variable referring to an object is just that - a reference variable.
 - A reference variable bit holder contains bits representing a way to get to the object.

+## Reification

+In computing, reification has come to mean an explicit representation of a type — that is, run-time type information.
+In Java, arrays reify information about their component types, while generic types do not reify information about their type parameters (while the type of a parameterized type is reified without its type parameters).

+In Java, we say that a type is reifiable if the type is completely represented at run time — that is, if erasure does not remove any useful information.

+To be precise, a type is reifiable if it is one of the following:

+- A primitive type (such as int)
+- A nonparameterized class or interface type (such as Number, String, or Runnable)
+- A parameterized type in which all type arguments are unbounded wildcards (such as `List<?>, ArrayList<?>, or Map<?, ?>`)
+-  A raw type (such as List, ArrayList, or Map)
+-  An array whose component type is reifiable (such as `int[], Number[], List<?>[], List[], or int[][]`)

+A type is not reifiable if it is one of the following:

+- A type variable (such as T)
+- A parameterized type with actual parameters (such as `List<Number>`, `ArrayList<String>`, or `Map<String, Integer>`)
+- A parameterized type with a bound (such as `List<? extends Number>` or `Comparable<? super String>`)

+So the type `List<? extends Object>` is not reifiable, even though it is equivalent to `List<?>`.
+Defining reifiable types in this way makes them easy to identify syntactically.

+**Principle of Indecent Exposure:** This principle guarantees that the component type at compile time will be a reifiable type.

+Based on above principle, never publicly expose an array where the components do not have a reifiable type.

+**Principle of Truth in Advertising:** This principle guarantees that the reified component type returned at run time must be a subtype of the reifiable component type declared at compile time.

+Converse to cast-iron guarantee, above principle illustrates if there are unchecked warnings, then casts inserted by erasure may fail.

+## Generics

+In Java 5, the class Class has been made generic, and now has the form `Class<T>`.

+What does the T stand for?
+An instance of type `Class<T>` represents the type T. For example, `String.class` has type `Class<String>`.

+**cast-iron guarantee:** No cast inserted by erasure will fail, so long as there are no unchecked warnings.

+**The Get and Put Principle:**
+- use an extends wildcard when you only get values out of a structure
+- use a super wildcard when you only put values into a structure
+- don’t use a wildcard when you both get and put.

+Why can't you create generic array type?
+Java's arrays (unlike generics) contain, at runtime, information about its component type.
+So you must know the component type when you create the array.

+## Reflection

+Every type in Java, including primitive types and array types, has a class literal and a corresponding class token.

+generics for reflection: some of the types used for reflection are now generic types.
+reflection for generics: reflection now returns information about generic types.

+Class represents information about the type of an object at run time.
+The method getClass() is defined on every object and returns a class token that represents the reified type information carried by that object at run-time.

+class always represents a reifiable type, there is no point in parameterizing the class Class with a type that is not reifiable.
+Hence, the two main methods for producing a class with a type parameter, namely the getClass method and class literals, are both designed to yield a reifiable type for the type parameter in all cases.

+Each class token corresponds to a reifiable type.
+If you try to reflect a parameterized type, you get the reified information for the corresponding raw type.

 ## Data Strucures

 Collections come in four basic flavors: